Promoted to Glory: Terminology and background

+The phrase is used as TSA believe that, for a Christian, the end of life on this earth is a promotion into the presence of God.

-Earliest printed usage of the term seems to be in late 1882 in The War Cry, which included death announcements in the December 14 issue, with headlines such as 'Promotion of Sister Muxlow from Earth to Heaven' and 'Private Rudd goes to Glory from the Open-air.'
-Another report, headed 'Promotion from Cheltenham to Glory,' appeared in The War Cry of December 16, 1882.
+The earliest printed usage of the term seems to be in the December 14, 1882 issue of The War Cry, which included death announcements with headlines such as 'Promotion of Sister Muxlow from Earth to Heaven' and 'Private Rudd goes to Glory from the Open-air.'
+Another report two days later was headed 'Promotion from Cheltenham to Glory'.

-Some Salvation Army corps have a Promoted to Glory Board or ledger on which all members (Soldiers or Adherents) of that corps, who have died, are listed along with the year of their death.
+Some Salvation Army corps have a Promoted to Glory Board or ledger on which all members (soldiers or Adherents) of that corps, who have died, are listed along with the year of their death.
 The Salvation Army flag may be draped over the coffin.

-The term Promoted to Glory was actually coined by Herbert Booth, son of the Founder William Booth, following the death of Catherine Booth, the Mother of the Salvation Army.
+The term Promoted to Glory was coined by Herbert Booth, son of the Founder William Booth, following the death of Catherine Booth, the Mother of the Salvation Army.
 He wrote the song "Promoted to Glory" which is still used at funerals today.

 Words & Music: Herbert H. Booth, in Songs of Peace and War, 1890 (MIDI, score).
 Booth wrote this song while preparing for his mother's funeral.